Rheumatology & Immunology | Anatomy and Physiology

 B cells do not recognize antigen in the complex fashion of T cells.
 B cells can recognize native, unprocessed antigen and do not require the participation of MHC molecules and antigen-presenting cells.

 B cells differentiate in the bone marrow.
 During the process of maturation, up to 100 trillion different clones of B cells are generated, which is similar to the diversity of antigen receptors seen in T cells.

 B cell differentiation and the development of tolerance are not quite as well understood as it is in T cells.
 Central tolerance is the destruction or inactivation of B cells that recognize self-antigens in the bone marrow, and its role is critical and well established.
-In the process of clonal deletion, immature B cells that bind strongly to self-antigens expressed on tissues are signaled to commit suicide by apoptosis, removing them from the population.
+In the process of clonal deletion, immature B cells that bind strongly to self-antigens expressed on tissues are signaled to induce their own destruction by apoptosis, removing them from the population.
 In the process of clonal anergy, however, B cells exposed to soluble antigen in the bone marrow are not physically deleted, but become unable to function.

 Another mechanism called peripheral tolerance is a direct result of T cell tolerance.
 In peripheral tolerance, functional, mature B cells leave the bone marrow but have yet to be exposed to self-antigen.
 Most protein antigens require signals from helper T cells (Th2) to proceed to make antibody.
 When a B cell binds to a self-antigen but receives no signals from a nearby Th2 cell to produce antibody, the cell is signaled to undergo apoptosis and is destroyed.
 This is yet another example of the control that T cells have over the adaptive immune response.